 - User or Buyer Personas are static -individual- representations of potential users or customers.

 - They help align product development efforts, user-intended success stories, and UX/UI best-case scenarios.

 - It isn’t easy to estimate a segment or market size relying on User or Buyer Personas.

 - It is difficult to monitor how much of the Buyer or User Personas respond to communication campaigns, mostly because companies cannot observe their reaction to marketing campaigns.

-- The term “Persona” stands for a representation of an individual person, which carries a lot of subjectivity.
+- The term “Persona” represents an individual person, which carries a lot of subjectivity.

-- It’s hard to discover new User or Buyer Personas that can eventually become customers.
+- Discovering new User or Buyer Personas can eventually become customers is hard.

 - They are dynamic -collective- descriptions of how real users interact with specific media stimuli.

 - Tribes gather around strong passions like F1, Japanese manga, or The Mandalorian.
 These factors are independent of their demographic data.